Clewsy/rad10d/README.md

 The interface is written in php/html/css and just gives a play/pause toggle button and volume up/down control.

-It also includes a couple of "presets" that I often use.
+It also includes a few internet streaming "presets" that I often use.
+Check out the [Icecast Directory][link_web_icecast_directory] to find urls for many streams.

 To install the WebUI, the raspberry pi will require installation of php and web server software such as [Apache][link_web_apache], [NGinX][link_web_nginx], [Lighttpd][link_web_lighttpd] or similar.
 The following instructions will use Apache.